tlint101/py50-streamlit/README.md

 For anyone interested with the specifics of the py50 code, the repository can be found here.

 **NOTE:** It takes more time for me to update the py50-streamlit.
-As such, more features and updates will be implemented with the Python bindings before the web application. for those interested with updates and features, please follow the main py50 repository [here](https://github.com/tlint101/py50).
+As such, more features and updates will be implemented with the Python bindings before the web application.
+For those interested with updates and features, please follow the main py50 repository [here](https://github.com/tlint101/py50).

 ## Future Work